 Who is Responsible for Responsible Gambling?

-While the term “responsible gambling” seems to imply that it only applies to the actual gamblers themselves, the wider initiative has become a corporate social responsibility that is (or otherwise should be) applied at every step of the online casino service chain.
+While the term “responsible gambling” seems to imply that it only applies to the actual gamblers themselves, the wider initiative has become a corporate social responsibility that is (or otherwise should be) applied at every step of the casino service chain.
 As a result, there are more parties that have a vested interest in furthering responsible gambling standards and practices than you might initially expect.